 Download in: RED LOGO PNG | RED LOGO JPG | RED LOGO EPS | MONO LOGO PNG | MONO LOGO JPG | MONO LOGO EPS | WHITE LOGO PNG | WHITE LOGO EPS

 Please note that the logo has an exclusion zone to ensure that its use optimises and strengthens the charity brand.
 Click here to view the logo exclusion zone.

 Brigadier Peter Monteith MBE

-Chief of Staff – ABF The Soldiers’ Charity
+Chief Operating Officer – ABF The Soldiers’ Charity

-Brigadier Peter Monteith has been Chief of Staff of ABF The Soldiers’ Charity since March 2021.
+Brigadier Peter Monteith joined ABF The Soldiers’ Charity as Chief of Staff in March 2021 and became Chief Operating Officer in September 2022.
 He is responsible for the day-to-day operations of the Charity and is Secretary to the Board of Trustees.

 Peter is a graduate of the Australian Staff College and the US War College and has Masters degrees in Defence Administration and Strategic Studies.
 A confirmed sports fan, Peter is an avid follower of the Irish rugby team, the English cricket team and Leeds United – he is used to disappointment.
 He enjoys outdoor pursuits although, having completed the Marathon des Sables, he now prefers something somewhat gentler, preferably with his puppy, ‘Boots’.

 Peter currently lives just outside Bath with his partner Julie, who also works in the charity sector, for Victims’ Support.
 He is a Trustee of the Yorkshire Regiment’s Charity and is a mentor for Oxford University’s ‘Pathways to Success’ Programme in association with Operation Black Vote.